java2509/MechaCar_Statistical_Analysis/README.md

 1.)
 What metric or metrics are you going to test?

-Purchase Price of at least 10 of Mecha-cars competitors,
+Purchase Price of at least 10 of Mecha-cars competitors in the same vehicle class.

 2.)
 What is the null hypothesis or alternative hypothesis?

 Purchase Price:
-Null Hypothesis: The mean purchase price of all the cars in a class are equal Alternative Hypothesis: At least one of the means purchase price are not equal
+Null Hypothesis: The mean purchase price of all the cars in a class are equal.
+Alternative Hypothesis: At least one of the means purchase price are not equal.

 3.)
 What statistical test would you use to test the hypothesis?
 And why?